-If you are doing some work, you may be required to look for more work if you are earning below the minimum wage x 35 hours a week (or less if reduced availability for work has been agreed).
-This is initially being introduced on a trial basis and you must be notified.
+If you are doing some work, you may be required to look for more work if you are earning below the minimum wage x 35 hours a week (or your expected hours, if reduced availability for work has been agreed).
+If you are earning at least £677.30 a week, or £1083.68 as a couple, you are only subject to 'light touch' conditionality, not work search or availability.